page-header

 Class Notes: None

 Have you ever dreamed what it would be like to become a voice talent for dubbed anime films and games?
 These are very good days in the anime business, especially in the West.
 More anime shows are reaching a wider audience than ever before.
 Japan is really taking Western audiences and their viewership seriously and depending on revenue coming from Western fans.
 At the heart of these upward trends is the revolution of online streaming.
 What does that mean for voice actors?
 One very exciting word: Opportunity.
 And you can be sure if there is a voice-over genre where the opportunity is growing, we will bring it to our students!
 With Ned’s decades of expertise in this growing piece of the voice-over pie, you’ll participate in a real-world, hands-on learning experience, as you develop the skills necessary to deliver lines in a natural, “non-dubby” way.
-You’ll even be introduced to the concept of “lip flap” with a real-time dubbing exercise in class.
-Gain a better understanding of how to break into this flourishing branch in the voice-over universe.
+You’ll even be introduced to the concept of “lip flap”.
+And if that’s not enough, the newer influence of Korean animation will also be covered in this class.
+We just unfortunately found out about that after it was too late to change the title of the class on your guidance form which is why it doesn’t match with the catalogue.
+Ugh.
+It’s all good!
+No matter, you’ll still gain a better understanding of how to break into this even vaster flourishing branch in the voice-over universe.

 Length: 10-hour weekend seminar